 - Did you refuse a breath or blood test?

-- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in St. Louis County, MO after 30 days.
+- First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in St. Louis County after 30 days.

-How to Get a Hardship License (Limited Driving Privilege) in St. Louis County, MO
+Securing a Limited Driving Privilege (Hardship License) in St. Louis County, MO

-If you need to restore limited driving privileges, consult a knowledgeable St. Louis County, MO DWI lawyer as soon as possible to help improve your chances of approval.
+If you need to restore limited driving privileges, consult a knowledgeable St. Louis County, MO DWI lawyer now to help improve your chances of approval.

 St. Louis County Resources